saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 3.  **Navigate to Analyze Video:** From the homepage, click the "Analyze a Video" button or navigate to the `/analyze-video` route.
 4.  **Paste YouTube Link:** In the input field, paste the full URL of the YouTube video you wish to analyze.
 5.  **Initiate Analysis:** Click the "Analyze Comments" button.
 The application will display a loading state while the AI processes the data and fetches initial external context.
-6.  **Review Report:** Once the analysis is complete, a detailed report will appear, showing:
+6.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear.
+You will also see a "View Blog Post" button.
+Click this to see the full, SEO-optimized blog post generated for this analysis.
-    *   Video details (title, description, thumbnail, tags).
-    *   Overall sentiment.
-    *   Emotional tones.
-    *   Key themes.
-    *   A summary of insights.
-    *   The top 10 most popular raw comments.
 7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
 8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
 You can now ask questions about the video, its comments, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers.
 9.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device.
+10. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
+Here, you can browse all past video analyses, search by video title, creator, or keywords, and click on any entry to view its full blog post.

 ## 4. Value Proposition
 SentiVibe provides immense value by:
-*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics.
+*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback and broader context.
 *   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.
 *   **Providing Actionable Data:** The weighted analysis ensures that the most impactful opinions are prioritized, and the AI can elaborate on these.
 *   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports.
 *   **Cost-Effective Intelligence:** Streamlined external search ensures you get the necessary up-to-date information without incurring excessive API costs.
+*   **Boosting SEO & Content Strategy (NEW):** Automatically generates valuable, SEO-optimized content, expanding your digital footprint and making your insights discoverable to a wider audience through search engines.
+The searchable library further enhances content discoverability within the app.

-SentiVibe is continuously evolving, with a strong foundation laid for future enhancements to further enrich your video analysis and conversational AI experience.
+SentiVibe is continuously evolving, with a strong foundation laid for future enhancements to further enrich your video analysis, conversational AI, and content generation experience.